The Truth About Lap Dancing

 A ground breaking precedent has now been set with not one but two successful legal challenges against Sheffield City Council.
 This highlights how all Councils are likely to be breaching equality law when licensing the strip industry.

 Legally councils have a duty to act to eliminate harassment, discrimination and victimisation and to promote good relations between the sexes in all of its policies and licensing decisions.
 Yet this is the very definition of lap dancing and the culture it creates.
-Academic studies, countless testimonies from lap dancers and undercover journalists reveal the harassment and worse is rife within clubs with press reports revealing extreme abuse from prostitution and assaults to class A drugs and drink spiking as the norm.
+Academic studies, countless testimonies from lap dancers and undercover journalists reveal the sexual contact, harassment, assaults, intimidation and coercion that is rife within clubs.
+Over 2 dozen press reports have now exposed how the new licensing simply doesn't work, with sexual contact to prostitution; assaults to class A drugs and drink spiking as the norm.

 In fact as the lawyer acting in these two cases remarked: